Organization of EPA's Region 4 Office in Atlanta

 What We Do: The Laboratory Services and Applied Science Division (LSASD), located in Athens, Georgia, provides field sampling, analytical support, training and quality assurance management for the Region.
 As the Region’s main applied science organization, it provides critical data used in the Program Divisions through highly responsive and flexible support teams.

 LSASD can deploy on short notice with project designs that use sound planning and coordination with program decision makers to provide highly customized approaches.
 State-of-the-art techniques are used to generate high quality, legally defensible data accompanied by expert scientific/engineering analysis.
 In addition to meeting the direct needs of Region 4, LSASD has a long history of supporting states and tribes with field studies and technical training, both of which foster consistency across the Southeast in the collection, analysis and interpretation of analytical data.
 Region 4’s LSASD is the first and only organization in the Agency to be ISO/IEC 17025-accredited for field, laboratory and forensics operations, and maintains its Certification for Drinking Water Analyses through the EPA Office of Water.

-What We Do: The Mission Support Division (MSD), organized under the leadership of the Assistant Regional Administrator and Deputy Assistant Regional Administrator, employs over 100 employees working together to ensure the protection of human health and the environment throughout the Southeast Region.
+What We Do: The Mission Support Division (MSD), organized under the leadership of its Director and Deputy Director, employs over 100 employees working together to ensure the protection of human health and the environment throughout the Southeast Region.
 MSD’s mission critical support involves people, infrastructure and resources through a host of services including, but not limited to: contractual support, fiscal and human capital management, information technology, facilities management, diversity, and Regional planning.

 Regional Counsel: Leif Palmer